Alexander-Reimer/Interpreting-EEG-with-AI/README.md

 ## What is this?
 This is a project by Alexander Reimer and Matteo Friedrich.

-We are trying to teach a neural network to interpret event-related potentials of the human brain.
-For this we use EEG data which we are gathering with our 4 channel Ganglion board from OpenBCI.

-Currently, we are at the beginning so we are just training the network to recognize blinks for now.
-But the endgoal is for a human to control a roboter real-time using this.

-We want to participate in the German STEM-competition Jugend Forscht 2022 with it.
+We are trying to create an open-source interface for recognizing ERPs of the human brain, for usage in brain–computer interfaces (BCIs).
+It is being made with people in mind who don't have a lot of experience or knowledge in the fields of EEG and AI.

+We hope to give these people a chance to learn about these things and wake some interest and make lifes easier for people needing to use this technology.

+We're just at the beginnings ourselves and also want to learn and grow through this prject.

+This project is being developed with the German STEM competition Jugend Forscht in mind.

+### Specific goals

+- Provide best possible results with any EEG, no matter how cheap
+- Easy adjustability, while still providing good default options

 ## How do I use this?
 !!!
 Outdated !!!